tenso/companies/README.md

 # TODO

 ## Prio ##
+* save resets scroll in analysis and magic, and more?
+* CompanyAnalysisDeligate and MagicFormulaDeligate shares base
 * Analysis: check: presented.
 Shown in overview.
 * remove DataMenu new/delete; put in respective page; keep willDelete etc